Home / Youth Mental and Physical Health / Scholarships

 At Kindred Foundation, we believe that we must address both immediate and long-term needs to make a difference.
 Scholarships are about looking forward and helping to ensure that talented and deserving students have access to education, regardless of their financial situation.
 We are pleased to be able to support Canadian students through different scholarship opportunities.

 The Kindred Foundation x Adventure4Change Scholarship was established in 2022 and is dedicated to supporting the achievement of academic excellence by Adventure4Change (A4C) Alumni.
-The scholarship supports two selected A4C alumni for up to 4 years (or the length of their academic program).
+The scholarship supports 2 selected A4C alumni for up to 4 years (or the length of their academic program).
 Kindred Foundation manages the scholarship, and a committee created by Kindred Foundation decides upon awardees.

-2024 Scholarship Details:
+2025 Scholarship Details:

-These are multi-year scholarships where funding is provided for each year for up to 4 years as long as the student remains enrolled (at the same institution and program, exceptions allowed).,
+These are multi-year scholarships where funding is provided for each year for up to 4 years as long as the student remains enrolled (at the same institution and program, exceptions allowed).

 Students can be in college or university, in any year, at any level, and in any program (e.g., certificate, trade program, Bachelor's, Master's, Ph.D., etc.).